gitcnd/SDcnd/README.md

 ## Purpose

-Use this library, instead of "SD.h" in your ESP32 sketchm when you need to hook your SD car up to different SPI pins (Like how the ESP32-Cam boards do)
+Use this library, instead of "SD.h" in your ESP32 sketch when you need to hook your SD card up to different SPI pins (Like how the ESP32-Cam boards do)

 ## Usage